 Our reputation and our willingness to take cases to trial enhances our already substantial leverage in obtaining the most favorable settlements possible for our clients.

 Our corporate clients agree.

 Excellence in litigation involves a number of skills: intellect, diligence, aggressive pursuit of client objectives, an understanding of the art of persuasion before different forums, and other talents.
 When the litigation involved can be characterized as "complex," all of these skills remain important, but complex litigation typically requires additional skills and experience that many highly competent commercial litigators do not possess.

-Litigation can be characterized as complex because it incorporates one or more of the following features:
+Litigation can be characterized as complex, because it incorporates one or more of the following features:

 These talents are combined with understanding the need for cost-consciousness and efficiency.
 Complex litigation is expensive.
-Some situations are appropriately characterized as "millions for defense, not a penny for tribute," while, in others, the sense of "when to hold and when to fold" is of preeminent importance.
+Some situations are appropriately characterized as "millions for defense, not a penny for tribute," while in others the sense of "when to hold and when to fold" is of preeminent importance.

 Legal research, too, can be expensive.
-Our collective experience is such that on many issues little research is required because we have been there, done that.
+Our collective experience is such that on many issues little research is required, because we have been there, done that.
 Surgically targeted research to fill in gaps or focus on cases in a particular forum, rather than writing legal tomes, can do much to reduce costs.
-We also draw upon our prior work product and in-house brief bank, which can often be updated at modest cost compared to a research project that starts from scratch.
+We also draw upon our prior work product and an in-house brief bank, which can often be updated at modest cost compared to a research project that starts from scratch.